OpenFAST/openfast/docs/source/dev/performance.rst

 its designation of NREL as an
 `Intel® Parallel Computing Center (IPCC) <https://software.intel.com/en-us/ipcc>`_.

+After initial profiling and hotspot analysis, specific subroutines in the physics modules of OpenFAST were targeted for optimization.
+Among other takeaways, it was learned that the memory alignment of the derived data types could yield a significant increase in performance.
+Ultimately, tuning the Intel® tools to perform best on NREL's hardware and adding high level multithreading yielded a maximum 3.8x time-to-solution improvement for one of the benchmark cases.

 Approach
 --------
 The general mechanisms identified for performance improvements in OpenFAST are: